-The net (returns - costs) revenues for one 24-year rotation for loblolly pine is \$2150 (\$2379 - \$264).
-The net revenues for one 45-year longleaf pine rotation is \$5139.50 ((\$1890 in pine straw over 9 years + \$3697) - (\$187.50 + \$260)) for the no poles scenario and \$5379.50 for the 20% poles scenario (an increase of \$240/ac by having 15% poles).
-Since we are using today's dollars but the costs and returns are today and 24 to 45 years from now and there are two different rotation ages for loblolly and longleaf, a fair economic comparison is to use the Bare Land Value (BLV) economic decision-making tool.
+The net (returns - costs) revenues for one 24-year rotation for loblolly pine is \$2115 (\$2379 - \$264).
+The net revenues for one 45-year longleaf pine rotation with EQIP reforestation cost-share are \$5139.50 ((\$1890 in pine straw over 9 years + \$3697) - (\$187.50 + \$260)) for the no poles scenario and \$5379.50 for the 20% poles scenario (an increase of \$240/ac by having 20% poles).
+Since the rotation ages for loblolly and longleaf are different, the Bare Land Value (BLV) is used as a financial criterion to compare timberland investment returns under various scenarios.
 It is the net present value of a stream of revenues and costs from land in perpetual timber production.
 Bare land value allows the user to determine financially what rotation age and scenario is the best and decide whether to invest in specific silvicultural activities.
 In this loblolly versus longleaf scenarios comparison a 5% real discount rate is used to bring back (discount all future costs and returns in the years that they occur).